Please enable JavaScript.

 intentionality

-: the writer's attitude; to produce a cohesive and coherent text.
+: the writer's attitude; to transmit info and achieving a goal by producing a cohesive and coherent text.

 cohesion